TheCedarPrince/thecedarprince.github.io/notes/04202022021854-picture-dorian-gray.md

++++
-@def title = "The Picture of Dorian Gray"
-@def slug = "04202022021854-picture-dorian-gray"
-@def tags = ["summary", "review", "book", "hedonism", "privilege", "corruption", "morality", "homosexuality", "archive"]
-@def description = "Book review on the extreme hedonism, classist privilege, and complete moral collapse written about Dorian Gray"

-@def rss_title = "The Picture of Dorian Gray"
-@def rss_description = "Book review on the extreme hedonism, classist privilege, and complete moral collapse written about Dorian Gray"
-@def rss_pubdate = Date(2022, 4, 19)
+title = "The Picture of Dorian Gray" slug = "04202022021854-picture-dorian-gray" tags = ["summary", "review", "book", "hedonism", "privilege", "corruption", "morality", "homosexuality", "archive"] description = "Book review on the extreme hedonism, classist privilege, and complete moral collapse written about Dorian Gray" rss_title = "The Picture of Dorian Gray" rss_description = "Book review on the extreme hedonism, classist privilege, and complete moral collapse written about Dorian Gray" rss_pubdate = Date(2022, 4, 19)
++++

 The Picture of Dorian Gray